poppyclark/ridethereef/_posts/2019-07-20-here-is-my-new-post-for-trial.md

 ![The birth of the iconic Rip Curl wave](../uploads/rip-curl-4.jpg)

-After the re brand Rip Curl switched things up every few years, different colours and effects were tried and experimented with, the first one being - water Camouflage.
+After the re brand Rip Curl switched things up every few years, different colours and effects were tried and experimented with, the first one being - water Camouflage but still using the iconic wave.

 ![Water camouflage version of the 1990's logo](../uploads/rip-curl-logo-5.png)

-The next update removed the Camouflage design and brought in the most memorable design which was marketed and aimed more towards surfboards, wetsuits, posters and other merchandise.
+The next update removed the Camouflage design and brought in the most modern and memorable design which was marketed and aimed more towards surfboards, wetsuits, posters and other merchandise.
 One adaptation changed the colours from black to red in 2014.
 They later on did something they had never done before- they wrote all of the typography in lower case characters which was then replaced by the blade logo in 2015.

 ![The first lowercase 'Blade' logo- 2005](../uploads/rip-curl-last-one.png)